Bunjy1/P4-AppComp-Project/README.md

            pip list

+4. Activate the desired environment for use:

+           conda activate "env name here"

+5. Install Kernel support if not already installed:

+           conda install ipykernel

+6. Launch Jupyter Lab

+           Jupyter lab

-4. The package should now be installed.
+7. The package should now be installed.
+Select the environment from step 4 as the kernel for use in the notebook.
 Functions from the package can be installed as follows:

             import ACPP_Bunjy.tfp as tfp
             import ACPP_Bunjy.decomp as decomp